paulipa/sico-wiki/joinus.md

 If you want you can participate in cross corporation operations in different areas of space taking part in PVE, PVP, mining and industry in all security areas.
 This way you are able to get a sneak peak of what different activities looks like without the need of dedicating yourself right away by joining a new corporation.

 If you wish not to take part in any fleet or group activities then that is your right as well.
-If you choose so you can simply use the emtry corporations and SiCO as a social corporation and keep on with your solo activities.
+If you choose so you can simply use the emtry corporations and LinkNet as a social corporation and keep on with your solo activities.

 > There are no mandatory tasks required from you while you are in the entry corporations {.is-success}